tomasfarias/airflow-dbt-python/docs/development.rst

    pre-commit install

 Alternatively, all of the aforementioned tools are installed with the *dev* dependency group and can ran individually, without *pre-commit* hooks.
-For example, to format files with *black*:
+For example, to format files with *ruff*:

 .. code-block:: shell

-   poetry run black airflow_dbt_python/
+   uv run ruff format airflow_dbt_python/

 Testing *airflow-dbt-python*
 ----------------------------